saikiran40cs/sonarqubebasic/how-to-use-sonarqube.md

 sonar.web.port=<to the port number you want to change>
 ```

-Keep in mind that if you change the port number here you must also change in Sonar-scanner.properties under conf of sonar scanner.
+Keep in mind that if you change the port number here you must also change in _sonar-scanner.properties under configuration folder\(conf\) of sonar scanner._

 ```
 #----- Default SonarQube server